azadk53/product-analysis/README.md

 # Watch Corner
-This project's Live link []()
+This project's Live link [https://watchcorne.netlify.app/](https://watchcorne.netlify.app/)

 ## Project Description

--React router is used
+- React router is used
--Custom hook is used
+- Custom hook is used
--Rechart is used
+- Rechart is used
--Vanilla CSS is used
+- Vanilla CSS is used

 # Getting Started with Create React App